 You know what?
 I never want to headline, but unfortunately, I think we have to.
 It’s just because we can’t find the right situation.
 We’ve been waiting and waiting…

 Maybe you have to call Lordi?
 (Chuckles)

 Yeah, yeah, that’s tragic.
-But I love the song writing that they do.
-It’s really catchy which I really like you know?
+But I love the songwriting that they do.
+It’s catchy, which I really like, you know?
 By the time I’m done writing a song, I want to know it.
-I don’t want to have to listen to it twelve times you know?
+I don’t want to have to listen to it twelve times, you know?

 Okay, maybe let’s start to set up the last question.
-In the past I used to buy Metal Hammer all the time and I remember that there was some kind of article that you were doing a tour with Manowar in Europe in late 80’s?
+In the past, I used to buy Metal Hammer all the time, and I remember that there was some kind of article that you were doing a tour with Manowar in Europe in the late ’80s?

 In Germany, it was like some kind of Christmas tour.
 How was that?
 How do you get along with Joey DeMaio and the other guys?